 If the answer is a resounding yes, you’re ready to list.
 If the answer is no, you’ll need to understand why it is a no and create a strategic plan of attack to create a yes.
 Realtors are often called upon to outline exactly what a

 seller may need to do to get their house ready to sell at top dollar.
 Do you know what to do to get your own house ready to list?

 Buying a home is a big decision that will impact your life for years to come.
 Choosing the right house in the right location and the right price point can help you live your best life.
 But how do you know how much you can afford?
 There

 are many hidden costs involved in homeownership that must be taken into account to ensure you’re not overextending your budget.

 Many starter-home purchases are driven primarily by price, which is understandable.
 But, there are so many other considerations involved in finding the right place, like square footage and location, to name just a few of the most consequential.

-Freddie Mac's results of its Primary Mortgage Market Survey® shows that "despite the recent rise in mortgage rates, both existing and new home sales continue
+Freddie Mac's results of its Primary Mortgage Market Survey® shows that "The drop in mortgage rates continues to stimulate the real estate market and the economy.
+Home

 We won't sell, bend, break or abuse your email address.